The AIGA Design Census:

 Card Deck

 The card deck was something I explored independently.
 I integrated the icons, but distributed them randomly.
-The typography of "AIGA" follows the grid of the cards yet introduces the curve into the letters to add formality to the letters.
+The typography of "AIGA" follows the grid of the cards yet introduces a curve into the letters to add formality to the letters.